Knowledge base

 Once you choose to go through in-app purchases…

-- … Your subscription to kDrive will be handled directly by Apple (only the billing part, data hosting remains, of course, the responsibility of Infomaniak).
+- … Your subscription to kDrive will be handled directly by Apple (only the billing part, data hosting remains the responsibility of Infomaniak).

-- … Infomaniak can no longer provide support for the billing of kDrive; you will need to contact Apple Support directly.
+- Infomaniak can no longer provide support for the billing part of kDrive; you will need to contact Apple support directly.

-To understand billing and managing your subscription with Apple, familiarize yourself with the following official Apple guides:
+To understand billing and the management of your subscription with Apple, refer to the following official Apple guides:

 - Billing and subscriptions